petpen/TwitterClient/README.md

 ### Setting up the access level

 Make sure your application has **Read and Write** acces.
 Go to the "Settings" page of your app and scroll down to "Application type" where you can set this option.
-Go back to the "Details" page and insert the consumer key and secret to your application.
+Go back to the "Details" page and copy the consumer key and secret into `src/TwitterAuthorization.java` to the following lines:

-Now add these two values to the class `src/TwitterAuthorization.java`:

     private final static String O_AUTH_CONSUMER_KEY = "*********************";
     private final static String O_AUTH_CONSUMER_SECRET = "******************************************";

-The code should look like this after adding the values
+The code should look like this after adding the values (*the keys here won't work. they are used as an example*)

     private final static String O_AUTH_CONSUMER_KEY = "GDdmIQH6jhtmLUypg82g";
     private final static String O_AUTH_CONSUMER_SECRET = "MCD8BKwGdgPHvAuvgvz4EQpqDAtx89grbuNMRd7Eh98";